berkeleybop/berkeleybop.github.io/best_practice.md

    - include detailed metadata
    - include all products
    - include descriptive material in markdown
+   - Exceptions:
+      - application ontologies
+      - ontologies that deliberately not OBO-esque
+- Register non OBOs with Bioportal
 - Use GitHub for .owl distribution unless ontology is large, then consider:
    - GitHub releases
    - S3
+   - See Nico's application ontology tutorial
-- Follow group exemplars: Uberon, Mondo, GO, ENVO, CL, PATO
+- Follow group exemplars: Uberon, Mondo, GO, ENVO, CL, PATO, BERO, PhenIO
    - but be aware each has their quirks
 - distribute useful products
    - distribute SSSOM
    - always distribute an .obo
    - always distribute a obo .json
    - distribute a kgx file (NEW)
-   - distribute a rdftab sqlite file (NEW)
+   - distribute a rdftab/semsql sqlite file (NEW)
 - use a sensible source format (foo-edit.owl)
    - .obo is best for diffs but less expressive and gotchas for CURIEs
    - functional syntax is often preferred